 - An international outlook

 Leeds Trinity University is committed to recruiting students with talent and potential and who we feel will benefit greatly from their academic and non-academic experiences here.
-We treat every application on its own merits; we value highly the experience you illustrate in your personal statement.
+We treat every application on its own merits.

 The following information is designed to give you a general overview of the qualifications we accept.
 If you are taking qualifications that are not included below, please contact our Admissions Office who will be happy to advise you.

-- GCSE English and Maths at grade 4 (C) or above or accepted equivalent qualifications.
+- Provide evidence of Level 2 English and Maths qualifications (e.g. GCSE at grade 4 or above)